loda-lang/loda-programs/programs/oeis/list2.md

 * [A105249](http://oeis.org/A105249) ([L14 program](105/A105249.asm)): a(n) = binomial(n+2,n)*binomial(n+6,n).
 * [A105266](http://oeis.org/A105266) ([L32 program](105/A105266.asm)): a(1)=1 and, for n>1, a(n) is the smallest integer greater than a(n-1) such that no three terms x,y,z of the sequence, with x<y<z, satisfy z-y=y-x+1.
 * [A105281](http://oeis.org/A105281) ([L04 program](105/A105281.asm)): a(0)=0; a(n)=6*a(n-1)+6.
+* [A105314](http://oeis.org/A105314) ([L17 program](105/A105314.asm)): Write the natural numbers as an infinite sequence of digits, starting at the left; a(n) is the subset (i.e., the position in this sequence of the "counting digits") of the first digit of the n-th square.
 * [A105321](http://oeis.org/A105321) ([L28 program](105/A105321.asm)): Convolution of binomial(1,n) and Gould's sequence A001316.
 * [A105332](http://oeis.org/A105332) ([L03 program](105/A105332.asm)): a(n) = n*(n+1)/2 mod 8.
 * [A105333](http://oeis.org/A105333) ([L04 program](105/A105333.asm)): a(n) = n*(n+1)/2 mod 16.